-When you’re evaluating customer fit, budget is a big factor.
-But if they’re asking for a cheaper price, it doesn’t necessarily mean you have to skip on that project.
-Here’s a foolproof method to make it easy to respond when your client asks to do it cheaper.
+As annoying as it is, there are solutions.
+First, let’s celebrate that someone is interested enough in your services to negotiate.
+For many polite people, it takes effort to ask for a price reduction, so it can be read as a sign of serious interest.
+When evaluating customer fit, budget is a big factor.
+But if they’re asking for a cheaper price, it doesn’t necessarily mean you have to turn the client down.
+Here’s a foolproof method to make it easy to respond when your client asks if you can do it cheaper.

 Get our free email response guide for pricing questions

-Make the response your own
+Make the response personalized

-Using our pre-written template as a guide, follow thesesteps to respond when clients ask you to do it cheaper.
+Using our pre-written template as a guide, follow these steps to respond when clients ask you to do it cheaper.

 Acknowledge the question